aregtech/areg-sdk/docs/wiki/wsl-build.md

    wsl --update
    ```

-- **Network Resolution Issues**: Temporary DNS issues may affect updates.
-  Normally, when try to update or install a package, the user sees messages like this: `W: Failed to fetch http://archive.ubuntu.com/ubuntu/dists/jammy/InRelease Temporary failure resolving 'archive.ubuntu.com'`.
-The problem might be related with wrong DNS in the `/etc/resolv.conf` file.
-For example, it could be written `nameserver 172.23.112.1`, which is a wrong DNS IP.
-Open `/etc/resolv.conf` in your WSL Terminal and change the *nameserver* to *Google DNS*:
+- **Network Resolution Issues**: DNS issues can cause update failures.
+You may see errors like `W: Failed to fetch http://archive.ubuntu.com/ubuntu/dists/jammy/InRelease Temporary failure resolving 'archive.ubuntu.com'`.
+This can stem from an incorrect DNS in `/etc/resolv.conf`.
+Open `/etc/resolv.conf` in the WSL Terminal and change the *nameserver* to *Google DNS*:
    ```bash
    sudo vim /etc/resolv.conf
    ```
-   Update `nameserver` to `8.8.8.8`, save the file, then retry the update.<br/>
+   Update `nameserver` to `8.8.8.8`, save the file, and retry the update.<br/>
-   Alternatively, you can execute the following command in the WSL Terminal to set the *nameserver* IP in the `/etc/resolv.conf` file:
+   Alternatively, execute this command in WSL Terminal to set the *nameserver* in `/etc/resolv.conf`:
    ```bash
    sudo sh -c "echo nameserver 8.8.8.8 > /etc/resolv.conf"
    ```